-Some career counseling services are also provided, in coordination with Career Services, by the Counseling and Psychological Services (CAPS) Office, located in Eickhoff Hall, Room 107.
-The CAPS staff also provides a variety of counseling options, including individual and group counseling, with the opportunity to address personal and emotional problems that may interfere with your academic work.
+The Counseling and Prevention Services (CAPS) Office is located in Eickhoff Hall, Room 107.
+The CAPS staff provide a variety of counseling options, including individual and group counseling, with the opportunity to address personal and emotional problems that may impact your academic work.
 All services are free and confidential.